 From experience, every contested matter we have represented has been referred to mediation.
 This means that you will have the opportunity to go before a mediator to try to settle the case without having to go to trial.

-If the pending issues during mediation, you and your spouse will sign an agreement memorializing the terms.
+If the pending issues are resolved during mediation, you and your spouse will sign an agreement memorializing the terms.
 After that, the mediator will notify the court of the agreement, and the case will be ready to be finalized.

 Check out our post on Getting Divorced in Florida if you are thinking of filing and need some direction!